-Since then Mr. Goldman has been involved in numerous other green initiatives and founded Bethesda Green.
-Honest Tea has been names one of the “7 Top Green Corporations in 2010” by PlanetGreen, one of “8 Revolutionary Socially Responsible Companies” by The Huffington Post, and one of the “10 best companies based on their overall social and environmental records” by The Better World Shopping Guide.
+Since then, Mr. Goldman has been involved in numerous other green initiatives and founded Bethesda Green.
+Honest Tea has been named one of the “7 Top Green Corporations in 2010” by PlanetGreen, one of “8 Revolutionary Socially Responsible Companies” by The Huffington Post, and one of the “10 best companies based on their overall social and environmental records” by The Better World Shopping Guide.

 Along the way, Mr. Goldman has had a lot to say about social responsibility, entrepreneurship, and believing in your mission.
 Here are a few of the things he’s said that will inspire other small business owners: